JulianJM45/MA_thesis_typst/content/theory.typ

 <magnetic-field-of-an-electric-current>
 === Ampere's law
 <amperes-law>
 In his experiment 1820, Hans Christian Ørsted discovered that a current-carrying wire generates a magnetic field @oersted1820.
 This can be described by the Ampere's law @demtroeder2
-$ integral.cont vb(B) dot.op dd(vb(s)) = mu_0 I $ However, this
+$ integral.cont vb(B) dot.op dd(vb(s)) = mu_0 I $
+From this equation the fourth Maxwell equation @maxwell_B2 can be derived (without the displacement current) using Stokes theorem.
+\
-equation is only helpful for electric cables or coils.
+However, this equation is only helpful for electric cables or coils.
 For an arbitrary current density we need to introduce the magnetic vector potential.

 === Biot-Savart law